Whale Watching in the Dominican Republic [2026 Guide]

 DR Whale Watching Season

-Every winter in the northern hemisphere, thousands of humpback whales from the North Atlantic migrate to the warm waters of the Dominican Republic to mate and give birth to their calves.
+Every winter in the northern hemisphere, thousands of humpback whales from the North Atlantic Ocean migrate down to the warm waters of the Dominican Republic to mate and give birth to their calves.
 This annual migration event attracts marine tourism from around the globe.

 The best time to go whale watching in the Dominican Republic is from January to April.
 This is the bulk of the humpback whale migration and breeding season.

 During this time, the waters surrounding the Samana Peninsula experience a significant congregation of humpback whales.
 Typically, over 3,000 whales migrate here, resulting in high sighting opportunities – often exceeding 90% during excursions.
-You’ll witness all the behaviors of a thriving whale population, including breaching, fin slapping, tail slapping, and mothers nurturing their new calves.
+You’ll witness all the behaviors of a thriving whale population, including breaching, fin slapping, tail slapping, and mothers nurturing their new babies.

 Whales congregating in Samana Bay